ramiluisto/SudokuSpeedTests/ProgressDescription.md

 ```
 So here the `reduce_possibilities` is responsible for clever strategies like "for this cell, the only number not yet appearing in its row, col and block is 5, so the only possibility for this cell is 5", where as the latter recursive part will just start brute forcing the solution after the clever stuff has failed.

-### (On) what?
+### What's our benchmark data?

-I found a nice open source sudoku source on kaggle: LINK
+I found a nice open source (Public Domain licennse)

-## Results
+sudoku source on (kaggle)[https://www.kaggle.com/datasets/rohanrao/sudoku].
+From that I sampled randomly 10k sudokus, which can be found in the folder `./data/` as a csv.
+This turned out to be a big enough sample to get various levels of difficulty without being too boring to wait to complete.

+## Chapter 1 - Python versus C in various rounds

 The main idea is that I take turns improving my Python solvers and C solvers, with the aim of
 alternatively trying to close the gap with the Python versions and then trying to expand the
 gap with C versions.
 The benchmarks were run (at the time of writing) on an Azure VM B2ms (2 vcpus, 8 GiB memory) running Ubuntu 18.04.
+In my rudimentary scorecard, getting Python within an order of magnitude range of C is a draw, and getting Python to take less than 5x the time that C takes is a win for Python.

 ### Round 1 - The baseline - Simple Python vs Simple C

-I started by building a very straightforward implementation in Python
+I built a very straightforward implementation in Python
 (`./src/naive_sudoku_solver.py`).
 It's called naive because it doesn't do anything fancy, though it aims to be as pythonic as possible
 and not do too much obviously stupid things.
 On the benchmark machine  it solved
 10k sudokus in just under 50 seconds.

-To compete the naive Python version, I then made a simple C-version.
+To compete the naive Python version, I then made a simple C-version (`./C-version/sudoku_solver.c`).
 I call it simple because simple
 C is the best I can do, and it probably does some obviously stupid things as well because I don't
 have a good touch to C. But in any case it runs and using the same algorithm it solves the same 10k
-sudokus in about 5 seconds - so an order of magnitude improvement right off the bat.
+sudokus correctly in about 5 seconds - so an order of magnitude improvement right off the bat.

 |              | s/Sudoku | 10k Sudokus |
 |--------------|----------|-------------|